 Self-control is also closely related to emotional regulation, like managing one's physical or emotional state.
 Physical activity is a safe and effective way to counter an activated limbic brain.

-This game allows children to improve their emotional regulation skills in a fun and healthy way, even if they play it only for several minutes.
+Emotion regulation exercise allows children to improve their emotional regulation skills in a fun and healthy way, even if they play it only for several minutes.

 All participants should dance or move when the music is playing.
-But s soon as the music stops, they should freeze and be quiet.
+But as soon as the music stops, they should freeze and be quiet.
 This game emphasizes the contrast between acting silly when dancing and being serious while in freeze mode.

 Play fast-tempo and slow songs and ask the players to increase or decrease their pace of movement accordingly.
 Doing so exposes a child to stimuli in a fun way.
 It is an excellent game for regulating big emotions.
 To control emotions, a child must react to external inputs and triggers, such as movement breaks.
 That's where this game can help.